Skip to main content

 Beer garden Schoenbrunn in Friedrichshain at Summer time

-Beer garden Schoenbrunn at Volkspark Friedrichshain © visitberlin, Foto: Philip Koschel
+Beer garden Schoenbrunn at Volkspark Friedrichshain, © visitberlin, Foto: Philip Koschel

-Tip 8: Heilandskirche Sacrow
+Tip 8: Take a romantic trip to the Heilandskirche Sacrow

 Sacrow church in Potsdam bei Berlin

-Heilandskirche Sacrow (Sacrow Church) © TMB-Fotoarchiv/Bernd Kröger
+Heilandskirche Sacrow (Sacrow Church), © TMB-Fotoarchiv/Bernd Kröger

 Where: Fährstraße, Potsdam

-More information about Heilandskirche Sacrow
+Heilandskirche Sacrow

-Tip 9: Island of youth
+Tip 9: Take a holiday on the Island of Youth

 Insel der Jugend

-Insel der Jugend © visitBerlin, Foto: Thomas Kierok
+Insel der Jugend, © visitBerlin, Foto: Thomas Kierok

-Cultural activities and a café with a view that will make you forget all your worries.
-This oasis not only looks like one - it's also called like one.
-The small island is not as far away from the bustle as you might think.
-Situated between Treptower Park and Plänterwald, it is close to the districts of Kreuzberg and Neukölln, but belongs to the district of Treptow-Köpenick and is easy to reach by public transport.
+Situated between Treptower Park and Plänterwald, it is close to the districts of Kreuzberg and Neukölln, but belongs to the district of Treptow-Köpenick and is easily accessible by public transport.
 A visit here feels a bit like a holiday.

 Greenwichpromenade at lake Tegeler See in Berlin

-Greenwichpromenade at lake Tegeler See © visitBerlin, Foto: Dagmar Schwelle
+Greenwichpromenade at lake Tegeler See, © visitBerlin, Foto: Dagmar Schwelle

-Tipp 11: Café am Neuen See
+Tip 11: Go for a boat ride at the Café am Neuen See

 Rowing on the lake Neuer See in Berlin

-Rowing on the lake Neuer See © visitberlin, Foto: Philip Koschel
+Rowing on the lake Neuer See, © visitberlin, Foto: Philip Koschel

-Where: Lichtensteinallee 2, Tiergarten
+Where: Liechtensteinallee 2, Tiergarten

-More information about the Café am Neuen See
+Café am Neuen See